SalimBensiali/hcard-builder/README.md

   - [`npm run build` fails to minify](#npm-run-build-fails-to-minify)
   - [Moment.js locales are missing](#momentjs-locales-are-missing)
 - [Something Missing?](#something-missing)

+## Setting up

+This project requires node v6.
+Once this repository cloned, cd into the project directory, and run:

+###`npm install`

+Installs all the dependencies and development dependencies this project needs.<br>
+See the section about [available scripts](#available-scripts) for information about running the app locally.

 ## Updating to New Releases